luguslabs/substrate-telemetry/alerting/README.md

 Archipel Telemetry Bot supervise a private archipel substrate telemetry content with the Polkadot nodes and send Alerting message in as a Telegram Bot.

-This pogram includes:
+This program includes:

-- Puppeteer: to scrap substrate telemetry.
+- connexion to telemetry backend
 - Node-telegram-bot-api : to publish alert message in a Telegram chat.

 ## Check And Alerts Bot Rules